DammyBidi/URL-Shortener/README.md

 ### Useful resources

-- [Example resource 1](https://tinyurl.com/api-create.php?url=) - I used this API Instead of the https://cleanuri.com/api/v1/shorten as the cleanURL Api isnt working .
+- [Resource 1](https://tinyurl.com/api-create.php?url=) - I used this API Instead of the https://cleanuri.com/api/v1/shorten as the cleanURL Api wasn't working .

 ## Author